view-components/view-components/doc/cookbook.md

 This approach will allow to merge your configuration with default one and avoid problems with updating view-components package related to new configuration options that can be added in further releases.

-## 3. How to use custom view templates / override core templates.
+## 3. Using custom view templates and overriding core templates

 To use custom view templates, you need to register path to folder containing your templates in [TemplateFinder](https://github.com/view-components/view-components/blob/master/src/Rendering/TemplateFinder.php) instance linked to used Renderer.